Learn how to use Conditional CTA Form Fields and the Label Only Field Type to make your Form CTAs compliant with the GDPR.

 Before you Begin

-What are Conditional CTA Form Fields?
+What are conditional CTA form fields?

-Conditional CTA Form Fields (or just Conditional Fields for short) is a feature available on Form CTAs.
+Conditional CTA Form Fields (or just conditional fields for short) is a feature available on Form CTAs.
 The concept is pretty simple: not every user requires the same experience when interacting with a Form CTA.
-Conditional Fields allows you to choose which fields on a Form CTA are shown to a given user, based on whether certain conditions have been met.
+Conditional fields allows you to choose which fields on a Form CTA are shown to a given user, based on whether certain conditions have been met.

-What is the Label Form Field?
+What is the Label Only form field?

 You can specify several different types of fields on a Form CTA, including text, dropdown, etc. The Label Only field type allows you to add a field that consists only of the text label, with no associated input field.